Looking for a thin iPhone SE (2020) case? We've got you covered.

 Coolest: Casery iPhone SE Case

 Casery makes a ton of fun fashion-conscious accessories for the techie gal or guy.
-This iPhone SE case isn't ultra-thin, but it is a slim case that also protects your iPhone beautifully.
-Choose from a large selection of Agate (cut geode), Floral, Animal Print, and Marble colors and designs.
+The Casery iPhone case isn't ultra-thin, but it is a slim case that also protects your iPhone beautifully.
+In my testing of the fun case, I liked being able to choose from such a large selection of designs, such as agate (cut geode), florals, animal prints, marbles, and much more.

 The matte finish means you see the pretty design and not your fingerprints.
 Dual-layer construction and MIL-STD-810G military standards mean your iPhone is secure.
 A raised lip around the camera and the iPhone screen protect your glass on both sides.